edenhill/mklove/README.md

  * **Dont stop on each error**; run as many checks as possible then present me the fatal failures when done
  * Suggest to me what packages to install to fix a failure.
- * Be plug-in compatible with the beast.
+ * Be drop-in compatible with the beast.

 Hip features
 ------------